korfriend/VizMotive-WickedEngine/README.md

-# New Vizualization Framework Engine
+# Scientific Vizualization Framework Engine
 - This project starts with the compact version of Wicked Engine (first milestone)
 - And adding my previous rendering engine features to this project while refactoring/compacting the underlying datastructures
 - Jobsystem as Thread manager will be modified for supporting MD project